department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

       title: Claim Types and When to File
       description: Learn about standard claims, supplemental claims, secondary claims, and more.
     - url: /disability/how-to-file-claim/evidence-needed/
-      title: How to Gather Evidence for Your Claim
+      title: Evidence Needed for Your Disability Claim
-      description: Find out your options for gathering documents to support your disability claim.
+      description: Find out what evidence we'll need to support your disability claim.
     - url: /disability/eligibility/illnesses-within-one-year-of-discharge/
       title: Disabilities That Appear within 1 Year after Discharge
       description: Find out if you can get disability benefits if you have signs of an illness within a year after being discharged from service.